 The accelerator pedals Fig. 53-38 for forwards Fig. 53-39 and for reverse are used for continuously changing the road speed.
-Push the accelerator pedal down to increase the driving speed.
-If you release the accelerator pedal, it goes back automatically to zero position, the vehicle stops.
-The warning symbol Fig. 53-A appears in the multifunctional display.

-In forwards gear up to a speed of approx. 15 km/h the vehicle is in speed level 1.
-The warning symbol Fig. 53-B appears in the multifunctional display.
+Depress the accelerator pedal to increase the driving speed.
+If the accelerator pedal is released, it automatically returns to the zero position, the vehicle stops.
+The warning symbol Fig. 53-A appears in the multifunction display.
+In forwards gear up to a speed of approx. 15 km/h, the vehicle is in speed level 1.
+The warning symbol Fig. 53-B appears in the multifunction display.